Touch and Go: Easily Add Capacitive Sense to Just About Anything

 The low power Silicon Labs Sleepy Bee EFM8SB1 Microcontroller (MCU) family provides integrated capacitive sense functionality as a low-power, autonomous peripheral.
 In other words, the capacitive sense functionality runs without interrupting or waking the MCU core or other peripherals.

-Sleepy Bee MCUs are optimized for low power designs, and targeted to battery powered systems.
+Sleepy Bee MCUs are optimized for low power designs and targeted to battery powered systems.
 They use the same "charge timing" technology used in the TouchXpress family to offer up to 14 capacitive sense channels, in addition to a comprehensive set of targeted functionality for portable devices.

 Silicon Labs Sleepy Bee MCU Feature Set

-Since the capacitive sensing functionality is integrated in the Sleepy Bee MCUs, the overall solution requires a smaller footprint and may be a lower cost solution than using two separate devices.
+Because the capacitive sensing functionality is integrated in the Sleepy Bee MCUs, the overall solution requires a smaller footprint and may be a lower cost solution than using two separate devices.
 Like the TouchXpress solutions, Sleepy Bee MCUs provide capacitive sense example firmware code, although it must be more customized than the TouchXpress code to accomodate other MCU functionality.
 Sleepy Bee MCUs are highly configurable using Simplicity Studio's Configurator, Capacitive Sense Profiler, and Power Profiler tools.

 Designers adding capacitive sense to their products need to consider whether to use a dedicated capacitive sense device or a general purpose MCU with integrated capacitive sense functionality.
 Each solution provides benefits that scale in importance depending on the target product, its price points, the product size, and the urgency of time to market.